josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🍾_Sèvres_Systems_Inelegance/🛠️_Applied_Systems_Skills/README.md

 ## 🛰️ Orientation

-This cluster contains the primary pedagogical toolkit of the Sèvres Systems Inelegance framework.
+This cluster contains the primary pedagogical toolkit of the **🍾 Sèvres Systems Inelegance** framework.

 The earlier clusters teach primarily through:
 - history,